Test: SNS Herning and the Stark cardigan

 Effective, even with a simple t-shirt

-Avoid wearing two colors that are too close in a t-shirt and cardigan.
+Avoid wearing two colours that are too close in a t-shirt and cardigan.
 Tone on tone is still possible but it's a shame to have a monochrome outfit when you can create much more interesting contrasts.

 The advantage of the Stark is that it is much warmer than most mid-season jackets, which makes it a perfect companion when it's cold.